Last updated Mar. 11, 2023 by Peter Jakes

-What you don’t want to hear in a challenging claim scenario is that your insurance company can’t pay your claim due to bad financial performance.
+In a challenging claim scenario, you don’t want to hear that your insurance company can’t pay your claim due to bad financial performance.

 According to the AAJ list, even Allstate’s CEO acknowledges that the corporation is not loyal to its consumers.
-Chief Executive Officer Thomas Wilson has said that “our job is to produce a return for our shareholders.”
+Chief Executive Officer Thomas Wilson said, “our job is to produce a return for our shareholders.”

 The National Association of Insurance Commissioners (NAIC) collected data over a period of three years and found that, in comparison to its size, Progressive had the fewest complaints recorded to state regulators for private passenger vehicle insurance.

 4. Who is the number 1 auto insurer in the US?

 According to our most current numbers, USAA and State Farm are the top two vehicle insurance providers.
 USAA not only received the greatest overall score from our clientele but also the top scores in practically every individual category.

 5. Who normally has the cheapest car insurance?